Naominour/Jazz-Music-Generation-NLP-LSTM/README.md

-# 🎷 Improvise a Jazz Solo with an LSTM Network 🎶
+# 🎶 Improvise a Jazz Solo with an LSTM Network 🎶

-## Introduction
 Welcome to the **Improvise a Jazz Solo with an LSTM Network** project!
-This repository demonstrates the use of a Long Short-Term Memory (LSTM) network to generate jazz music solos.
+This repository demonstrates the use of a Long Short-Term Memory **(LSTM)** network to generate jazz music solos.
 This project builds upon existing work.

 ![Deep Learning](https://img.shields.io/badge/Skill-Deep%20Learning-yellow)
 ![Sequence Modeling](https://img.shields.io/badge/Skill-Sequence%20Modeling-blueviolet)